KarMarsten/VolumeCrisis/VolumeCrisis/README.md

 - Test sound uses custom tone generation (system sounds don't respect volume settings)
 - Volume controls only affect the app's test sound (iOS restrictions prevent system volume control)
 - Presets are stored in memory (will reset when app is closed)
+- Background execution requires device sound to be on (volume > 0)

 ## 🚧 Future Enhancements